fatimamatieva/DAT240_ASSIGNMENTS/project/README.md

 ## Background

 Recent advances in computational capabilities of machines along side advances in algorithmic intelligence, have surpassed expectations and resulted in staggering feats such as 'AlphaGo' defeating a world champion in the game of Go using deep neural networks.
 With all the perceived superiority of machines in decision making using Deep Learning we are interested in the question -- Do machines think like humans?
+In this project you will develop a game which can be used to collect the data on how humans think when they see images and identify objects.
+Or on other workds what humans think are important to classify an object.
+This will help machine learning scientists compare how neural networks work compared to the way humans think.

 ## The game